GA-repos/React_Intro/README.md

 As we will discuss, there are (at least) two different ways to write React code - Class based, and Functional.
 Don't worry too much about every word in these two examples, we will be discussing them soon.
 For now, just take a look at the basic syntax involved in each of these.

-Every (class) component needs a render function.
+Every Class based component needs a render function.
 React is the view layer for users to see and interact with.
 If these components don't render any elements to the DOM, then they don't serve much purpose.
-So we'll always have a render function.
+So we'll always have a render function when we use them.
+Functional components - which are fairly newer, and what we will be concentrating on in this class - do not require the "Render" method, just a "Return" statement.

 The render function returns the html elements that will be loaded somewhere in the DOM.